-- Personal and Social Development, Well-Being and Cultural Diversity. - Language, Literacy and Communication Skills (revised August 2015). - Mathematical Development (revised August 2015).
+- Personal and Social Development, Well-Being and Cultural Diversity. - Language, Literacy and Communication Skills. - Mathematical Development.

 There are currently no statutory requirements at the end of Nursery or Year 1; however leaders/headteachers, where appropriate, should ensure that all teachers and/or practitioners gather evidence to inform judgements on each child's progress in all Areas of Learning.
 The Foundation Phase Profile can be used to support these assessments.